What is a torn meniscus?

 Meniscal transplant surgery is done to replace a small piece of missing or damaged cartilage in the knee.
-The meniscus is replaced with one from a cadaver donor.
+It's replaced with one from a cadaver donor.

 What is the meniscus?

-Your knee has two wedge-shaped pieces of cartilage, one on each side of your knee.
-Each of these pieces is called a meniscus.
-These rubbery menisci act as shock absorbers between your thigh bone (femur) and your shin bone (tibia).
-The menisci help protect the ends of your femur and tibia as they move together.
+Your knee has two wedge-shaped pieces of cartilage.
+They lie on each side of your knee.
+Each piece is called a meniscus.
+They act as shock absorbers between your thighbone (femur) and your shinbone (tibia).
+The rubbery menisci help protect the ends of your bones as they move together.

 A twisting injury may badly damage your meniscus.
-If the damage is bad enough, your meniscus may need to be removed.
-Without this meniscus cushion, the ends of your tibia and femur may start to rub together.
-Over time this can cause knee pain and arthritis.
+It may need to be removed if the damage is bad enough.
+Without this cushion, the ends of your bones may start to rub together.
+This can cause knee pain and arthritis over time.

 Why meniscal transplant surgery is done

-Meniscal transplant surgery may be done if your meniscus was taken out in a previous surgery.
-With no meniscus, you may develop knee pain and arthritis of the knee joint.
-Replacing the meniscus may give you pain relief.
+Meniscal transplant surgery may be done if your meniscus was taken out in a past surgery.
+With no meniscus, you may get knee pain and arthritis of the knee.
+Replacing it may give you pain relief.
 It may also help prevent arthritis.
 This surgery is less invasive than knee replacement surgery.
 Meniscal transplant surgery may not be a choice if you already have arthritis of your knee.

 Meniscal transplant surgery may be a choice if you:

-Are missing more than half your meniscus, or have a large meniscus tear that can’t be repaired
+Are missing a large part of your meniscus.
+Or if you have a large meniscus tear that can’t be repaired.

 Have severe or ongoing knee pain with activity